pokeyjojo/Next-js-Boilerplate/GOOGLE_MAPS_SETUP.md

    - Maps JavaScript API
    - Places API
    - Geocoding API
+   - Routes API (for Meet in the Middle feature)
 4. Create credentials (API key)
 5. Restrict the API key to your domain(s) for security